sourcefrog/cargo-mutants/book/src/welcome.md

 # Welcome to cargo-mutants

 cargo-mutants is a mutation testing tool for Rust.
-It helps you improve your program's quality by finding places where bugs can be inserted causing any tests to fail.
+It helps you improve your program's quality by finding places where bugs can be inserted without causing any tests to fail.

 **The goal of cargo-mutants is to be _easy_ to run on any Rust source tree, and